jack898/dunkinScout/README.md

 # Changelog

+- Version 0.3: Added option to take zip code rather than latitude/longitude, thanks to @logyball, 10/3/24

 - Version 0.2: Added prompt for keypress at end of execution, so exe doesn't exit immediately after completing, 9/1/24